MaeRaDP/403_CMPUTPSYCH/Assignment3/README.md

 ## **Variable operations exercises:**
 Create three variables: "sub_code", "subnr_int", and "subnr_str".
 The sub_code should be "sub".
 Assign the integer 2 to subnr_int, and assign the string "2" to subnr_str.
 ```
+sub_code = "sub"
+subnr_int = 2
+subnr_str = "2"

+print(sub_code + subnr_int)
+print(sub_code + subnr_str)
 ```
 Question: Which form of subnr (int or str) can be added to sub_code to create the output "sub2"?
 Why don't both work?
 - **Answer:**
+Only subnr_str can be concatenated with sub_code.
+This is because they belong to the same type or class, namingly the string class, and Python appears to only allow objects from the same classes to be compounded together.
 Use operations to create the following outputs with your variables:
 ```